pkoning2/ddcmp/doc/design.md

 The main loop, running in ARM CPU 0, polls the USB for outgoing Ethernet frames and the received packet ring (from CPU 1) for incoming DDCMP frames to be sent to the host.

+The messages exchanged between host and framer are constructed as standard Ethernet frames, except that short frames are not padded (framer to host) or required to be padded (host to framer).
+Refer to the API documentation in api.md for details on the encoding of the frames.

 ## Outbound frame processing (host to framer)

 The framer checks the Ethernet protocol type field for the value 60-06 (the DEC reserved value for "customer use").
 Frames with other protocol types are ignored.
 Some will appear because operating services like DHCP or other configuration mechanisms may send IP frames on any interface that shows up.